risyana/risyana.github.io/docs/index.md

   tagline: "Frontend developer"
 ---

 Hi!
-I’m Eka Risyana, a frontend developer.
+I’m Eka Risyana, a frontend developer with 6+ years of experience building clean, responsive, and maintainable interfaces.

-I started my career working with ERP systems, and over time, I shifted my focus to frontend development, especially with Vue.js, which has been my main toolkit in recent years.

-I’ve worked in both large companies and fast-moving startups, which gave me a good mix of structure and flexibility.
-I enjoy turning designs into clean, responsive interfaces, collaborating with product and design teams, and writing code that’s easy to maintain (and hopefully pleasant to read).
+My main expertise is in Vue.js, but I’m always eager to explore and adapt to new tools or frameworks when projects require it.
+I’ve worked in both large companies and fast-moving startups, which gave me a balance of structured practices and agile problem-solving.

-Right now, I’m part of the frontend team at Mekari, where I help build features for Talenta.
-I love working with good people, solving real problems, and learning something new along the way.
+Currently, I’m part of the frontend team at Mekari, where I help build features for Talenta.
+I enjoy collaborating with product and design teams, turning ideas into user-friendly solutions, and continuously learning along the way.

-I’m quick to adapt and always eager to pick up new tools and frameworks when the project calls for it.

 Contact me: [risyana@gmail.com][mailto]